ggiap/Sorting-Algorithm-Visualization/README.md

 * [conan](https://conan.io/) - Open source package manager/dependency manager

 ## Prerequisites
-If you use linux refer go to [this](https://github.com/ggiap/Sorting-Algorithms-Visualization/new/master?readme=1#manjaro-linux) paragraph.
+If you use linux refer to [this](https://github.com/ggiap/Sorting-Algorithms-Visualization/new/master?readme=1#manjaro-linux) paragraph.

 ### $Windows